Increased metallicity of Carbon nanotubes because of incorporation of extended Stone-Wales' defects: an ab-initio real space approach: Introduction

 \subsection{Nanotube and Stone-Wales Defects}

-The left panel (a) in Fig.\ref{grph} shows a pristine two-dimensional honeycomb structure.
-If we fold this about x-axis then we obtain a zigzag type nanotube (Fig.\ref{grph} middle panel (b)).
-Whereas folding about y-axis leads to a nanotube of the armchair type \cite{charlier}$^,$ \citep{20}$^-$\citep{27} (Fig.\ref{grph} right panel (c)).
-A general identification of the type of nanotube is given by chiral vectors.
-A zigzag type nanotube is described by $(n,0)$ and and armchair type by $(n,n)$.
-Fig.\ref{grph}(b) is a (6,0) and Fig.\ref{grph}(c) is a (3,3) nanotube.
-Electronic properties of these two types have been investigated by other techniques before and accordingly zigzag type nanotubes are called semiconductor nanotubes and armchair types are known as metallic nanotubes \citep{20,22,29}.
-We studied the electronic properties of these two types with and without Stone-Wales (S-W) defects.
+The Fig.\ref{grph}(a) shows a pristine two-dimensional honeycomb structure.
+If we fold this about y-axis then we obtain a zigzag type nanotube (Fig.\ref{grph}(b)).
+Whereas folding about x-axis leads to a nanotube of the armchair type \cite{charlier}$,$ \cite{20}$-$\cite{27} (Fig.\ref{grph}(c)).
+A general identification of the type of nanotube is given by chiral vectors (0,n) and (n,0), not the standard orthogonal x,y-axes.
+A zigzag type nanotube is described by $(n,0)$ and armchair type by $(n,n)$.
+Fig.\ref{grph}(b) is a (6,0) nanotube of radius 4.92${\rm \AA}$, Fig.\ref{grph}(c) is a (3,3) nanotube of radius 7.57${\rm \AA}$ and Fig.\ref{grph}(d) is a (6,6) nanotube of radius 8.14${\rm \AA}$ .
+Electronic properties of these two types have been investigated by other techniques before and accordingly zigzag type nanotubes are called semiconductor nanotubes and armchair types are known as metallic nanotubes \cite{20,22,29}.
+Only the orientation or, generally speaking, the geometry decides the metallic or semiconducting behaviour of nanotubes.
+This made us interested in geometrical disorders in these.
+We studied the electronic properties of both types with and without Stone-Wales (S-W) defects.

-Stone-Wales (S-W) defects \citep{2}$^-$\cite{17} are pure geometrical extended defects which occur due to rotation of two neighbouring atoms shown in red in Fig.\ref{defects}, followed by rebonding of the dangling bonds so produced..
-A single S-W defect spreads over sixteen atoms and transforms four adjacent hexagonal cells into two pentagonal and two heptagonal cells shown in green in Fig.\ref{defects}(a).
-In a double S-W defect, twenty four atoms are involved and six adjacent hexagonal cells transform into one rhombic, two pentagonal and four heptagonal cells shown in green in Fig.\ref{defects}(b).
+Stone-Wales (S-W) defects \cite{2}$-$\cite{17} are purely geometrical extended defects which occur due to rotation of two neighbouring atoms shown in red in Fig.\ref{defects}, followed by rebonding of the dangling bonds so produced.
+A single S-W defect spreads over sixteen atoms and transforms four adjacent hexagonal cells into two pentagonal and two heptagonal cells are shown in green in Fig.\ref{defects}(a).
+In a double S-W defect, twenty-four atoms are involved and six adjacent hexagonal cells transform into one rhombic, two pentagonal and four heptagonal cells are shown in green in Fig.\ref{defects}(b).